Gsciarra/nextjs-fullstack/README.md

 # Turborepo Tailwind CSS starter

-This is a not official starter Turborepo.
+This is not an official starter Turborepo.

 ## Using this example